escottalexander/stablecoin-challenge/README.md

         *   If MyUSD < $1: Try to increase savings rate (make holding MyUSD more attractive) or increase borrow rate (make minting MyUSD less attractive).
         *   If MyUSD > $1: Try to decrease savings rate or decrease borrow rate.
     *   Run this script: `yarn interest-rate-controller`.
-    *   Observe its actions in the Hardhat console and how the MyUSD price on the DEX responds.
+    *   Observe its actions in the console and how the MyUSD price on the DEX responds.
 Does it manage to stabilize the price near $1?
     *   It starts in **TEMPERED** mode which just raises the borrow rate until the peg is stabilized.
 Once this has happened it switches to **GROWTH** mode where it lowers the borrow rate and starts raising the savings rate to make it attractive for users.
     *   Click the **Show Rates** button on the price graph to see how the rates changing affects the price historically.
     *   The price should find equilibrium where it oscillates near the peg